 Two USB ports are available on the rear face of the enclosure.
-One of these is used to interface with the touchscreen display.
+One of the USB ports is used to interface with the touchscreen display.

 Four USB ports are available on the front face of the enclosure.
-These can be used for communicating with external storage drives.
+These can be used for connecting with external storage drives.